 18.18 District Projects - Papio Trails System.
-The Papio Trails System is an authorized project of the District and shall be carried out and maintained in accordance with the Papio Trails work plan and other written agreements of the District.
+The Papio Trails System is an authorized project of the District.
+Approximately 130 miles of trails have been constructed around the Omaha metropolitan areas through collaboration of the District with local government agencies for the purposes of recreation, active transportation, and access to natural resources.
+Project planning, design, construction, and operations shall be carried out in accordance with agreements between the District and partner agencies and organizations.
+A Connectivity Plan showing priority trail projects to be constructed by the District has been discussed with the Board, and will be presented for review and update as needed. and shall be carried out and maintained in accordance with the Papio Trails work plan and other written agreements of the District.
 The work plan calls for approximately 80 miles of concrete recreational trails (40 miles by the District and 40 miles by other governmental entities) to be built over a ten year period.
 The work plan for construction will be reviewed annually by the Board.
 The Rules and Regulations for the Papio Trails System are attached hereto as Appendix L.

-[May 9, 1991]
+[May 9, 1991; June 9, 2022]